Lesson 2

 The electrons in the outermost shell are called valence electrons.
 These are the electrons that can break free from their atom and jump to a neighboring atom.
 When valence electrons move from atom to atom through a conductor, that movement is what we call electrical current.

-What Makes Electrons Flow?
+What Causes Electrons to Flow?
+(Voltage Explained)

 Electrons don't move on their own — they need a push.
 That push is called voltage, which can be thought of as electrical pressure.
 A battery creates a difference in electrical charge between its positive and negative terminals.
 This difference is called a potential difference.